yousefelassal/quote-cron/README.md

 > Unless one is able to live fully in the present, the future is a hoax.

 > Friendship marks a life even more deeply than love.
 Love risks degenerating into obsession, friendship is never anything but sharing.

+> We cannot solve our problems with the same thinking we used when we created them.